Job

 Current position

 Rineke Verbrugge is a pioneer in building bridges between logic and cognitive science.
 Specifically, she was the first one to combine dynamic epistemic logic and computational cognitive modeling to study theory of mind.
-Verbrugge is a full professor, holding the chair of Logic and Cognition at the University of Groningen’s Institute of Artificial Intelligence, ALICE.
+Verbrugge is a full professor, holding the chair of Logic and Cognition at the University of Groningen’s Bernoulli Institute.
 Since 2002, she has been the leader of the Multi-agent Systems research group in Groningen, first as an associate professor and since 2009 as a full professor.

 Education and past positions